Gharib Amzine

 Gharib Amzine (غريب أمزين; born 3 May 1973) is a professional football manager and former player who played as a midfielder.
-He is currently working as an assistant manager for the Morocco national team.
+He was working as an assistant manager for the Morocco national team between 2022 and 2024.

 Playing career

 Amzine made over 200 competitive appearances for Troyes, making him the club's most capped player as of March 2008.

 Whilst at Strasbourg, Amzine played in the 2001 Coupe de France Final in which they beat Amiens SC on penalties.

 Born in France, Amzine played for the Morocco national team and was a participant at the 1998 FIFA World Cup.

 Managerial career

 Amzine managied Mulhouse from 2013 to 2015.

 Career statistics

 Scores and results list Morocco's goal tally first.